ethansky/cnit255project/objectives.md

 		- uID Attribute
 		- First Name Attribute
 		- Last Name Attribute
+		- Search Button
 	- Create Report GUI
 		- uID Attribute
 		- First Name Attribute
 		- Last Name Attribute
 		- Report Textbox
+		- Create Report Button

+ - ## Buttons
+	- Login Button
+		- Logic: On button click, search array for inputted uID and Password.
+If true, login to UI specific to job title
+	- Register Button
+		- Logic: On button click, add new entries into the different Employee attribute arrays for the inputted values
+	- Delete Button
+		- Logic: On button click, delete selected profile data that matches the inputted uID, First Name, and Last Name
+	- Search Button
+		- Logic: On button click, search through uID, First Name, and Last Name arrays that match the inputted data & display all Employee attributes
+	- Create Report Button
+		- Logic: On button click, create a .txt file and save it locally to a user specified file location